 Guns and America’s worsening suicide epidemic are inextricably linked.
 While firearms are not the most common means of suicide attempt, they are responsible for the majority of annual deaths.
 In 2017, the latest year for which data is available, 47,000 people committed suicide in the United States.
-Nearly half used a gun.
+Half of them used a gun.

 As the national suicide rate continues to climb — suicide rates rose 30 percent in 25 states between 1999 and 2016 — researchers are seeking to understand what’s driving the increase.
 Access to firearms has long been considered a risk factor for suicide.
 But a new study that analyzed 18 years of national suicide data, published September 6 in the Journal of the American Medical Association’s Network Open by The Ohio State University’s Wexner Medical Center, adds another layer to the relationship, finding what researchers say is a statistically significant link between the prevalence of gun stores and increased suicide rates.